-- 2) An individual or family living in a supervised publicly or privately-operated shelter designated to provide temporary living arrangements; or - 3) An individual or family who is exiting an institution (including a hospital) where he or she resided for 90 days or less or who resided in an emergency shelter or place not meant for human habitation immediately before entering that institution; - 4) An individual who does not have standard rental housing leased in his/her name (this includes persons who are "couch surfing", bouncing between housing belonging to friends and/or extended family members). - 5) Before a homeless applicant (under numbers 2 through 5 above) will receive a unit offer, VIHA must be able to verify that the applicant family is willing and able to comply with the VIHA lease.
-This preference is not "housing first", rather it is for individuals and families who are "housing ready". - c.
-Category 3: The Violence Against Women Act preference: Any individual or family who: - Is fleeing, or is attempting to flee domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and - 2) Has no other residence; and - 3) Lacks the resources or support networks, e.g., family, friends, and faith- based or other social networks, to obtain other permanent housing. - 4) An individual or family claiming this preference must be able to verify qualification.
-VIHA does not accept self-certifications. - d.
-Category 4: Working Family preference: - 1) Working families will be given preference on the waiting list subject to VIHA meeting the HUD regulation of leasing a minimum of 40% of new admissions to extremely low-income families during a calendar year. - 2) A "working family" has an adult family member who is employed at a minimum of 30 hours per week at the Federal minimum wage for the last 120 calendar days prior to admission. - 3) Applicants housed as a result of the Working Families or Individuals Preference must maintain employment for at least six (6) months from the date the Tenant Dwelling Lease is executed.
-No interim recertification will be conducted for Tenants who fail to maintain employment without good cause and will continue to be charged rent based on the employment income for a period of six (6) months. - 4) Termination of employment with cause does not include failure to report to work, excessive absences, habitually tardy, abusive language, theft, or other behavior that is a direct result of the Tenant's actions. - 5) In accordance with HUD regulations, working family also includes a family with the head of household, co-head or spouse, or sole member being a person aged 62 or older or is a person with disabilities as defined in this policy. - e.
-For all One bedroom and efficiency (studio) units: - 1) Elderly and disabled families over other single persons. - 5.
-Administration of the Preferences:
+- 1) Is fleeing, or is attempting to flee domestic violence, dating violence, sexual assault, stalking, or other dangerous or life-threatening conditions that relate to violence against the individual or a family member, including a child, that has either taken place within the individual's or family's primary nighttime residence or has made the individual or family afraid to return to their primary nighttime residence; and - 2) Has no other residence; and - 3) Lacks the resources or support networks, e.g., family, friends, and faith- based or other social networks, to obtain other permanent housing. - 4) An individual or family claiming this preference must be able to verify qualification.
+VIHA does not accept self-certifications.

+d.
+Category 4: Working Family preference:

+- Working families will be given preference on the waiting list subject to VIHA meeting the HUD regulation of leasing a minimum of 40% of new admissions to extremely low-income families during a calendar year. - 2) A "working family" has an adult family member who is employed at a minimum of 30 hours per week at the Federal minimum wage for the last 120 calendar days prior to admission. - 3) Applicants housed as a result of the Working Families or Individuals Preference must maintain employment for at least six (6) months from the date the Tenant Dwelling Lease is executed.
+No interim recertification will be conducted for Tenants who fail to maintain employment without good cause and will continue to be charged rent based on the employment income for a period of six (6) months. - 4) Termination of employment with cause does not include failure to report to work, excessive absences, habitually tardy, abusive language, theft, or other behavior that is a direct result of the Tenant's actions. - 5) In accordance with HUD regulations, a working family also includes a family with the head of household, co-head or spouse, or sole member being a person aged 62 or older or is a person with disabilities as defined in this policy.

+5. Administration of the Preferences: